hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 # navigation_package_V1
 This is my implementation of a complete 2D navigation package, including global planner, local planner, and motion controller.

+Two simulators are used.
+- The first is stage_ros.
+It uses a bmp image to build the world, and creates a differential-drive robot with 2D lidar.

+- The second is Gazebo with turtlebot.
+The map is turtlebot_house, and the robot is a differential-drive robot with 2D lidar.

+For slam, I am using the standard Gmapping.

 ### ROS messages being used:
 - geometry_msgs:  Twist, PoseStamped
 - sensor_msgs:  LaserScan